MJLMills/biophysics-fortran/README.md

 biophysics-fortran
 ==================

-PLEASE NOTE THIS DOES NOT WORK CURRENTLY AND HA NOT BEEN WORKED ON FOR SOME TIME.
+PLEASE NOTE THIS DOES NOT WORK CURRENTLY AND HAS NOT BEEN WORKED ON FOR SOME TIME.

 This is the calculation engine for dynamics runs.